 We are playdough addicts and I've been known to make an invitation for pretty much everything under the sun, but this has to be one of our favourites!
 The glittery night sky playdough makes the perfect backdrop for pipe-cleaner catherine wheels and whizzing strings of beads.

-We use the recipe by BBC Good Food for our playdough:
+We use this recipe for our playdough:

 You will need

-• 8 tbsp plain flour
+8 tbsp plain flour

-• 2 tbsp table salt
+2 tbsp table salt

-• 60ml warm water
+60ml warm water

-• 1 tbsp vegetable oil
+1 tbsp vegetable oil

 Method

-1. Mix the flour and salt in a large bowl.
+1. Mix the flour and salt in a bowl.
 In a separate bowl mix together the water, a few drops of food colouring and the oil.

-It's really fun creating little displays and seeing what pretty prints you can make in the dough.
 Homemade playdough lasts for a few weeks in an airtight jar or bag, so you can get lots of playtime out of this one.

 Firework pompom push

-A pompom push is basically anything with holes in that your child can push pompoms through.
-It's a really fun way to develop fine motor skills.
 To make one, take a cardboard box and cut some holes in it using a craft knife - a box will collect any pompoms that are pushed through ready to be tipped out at the end.

 He loved poking them through the holes and them tipping them all out.